Volvo’s Surprising New Strategy: Electric Dreams on Hold?

 Preparing for Global Trade Shifts

-With factories in China, Sweden, Belgium, and a new plant in Slovakia set to open in 2026, Volvo is positioning itself to navigate rising tariffs on Chinese-made EVs.
+With factories in China, Sweden, and Belgium and a new plant in Slovakia set to open in 2026, Volvo is positioning itself to navigate rising tariffs on Chinese-made EVs.

 The company plans to produce its EX30 model in Belgium, ensuring it can respond to evolving global trade challenges.